 Ranking every January signing Jurgen Klopp has made at Liverpool

-They’ve spent the bulk of their transfer fees in the summer window, although there have been some exceptions in the last six years.
+Liverpool have tended to avoid doing their business in the winter window, although when they spot an opportunity to improve their squad, they seize it – Gakpo is the latest example.
+The Reds have spent the bulk of their transfer fees in the summer window, although there have been some exceptions in the last seven years.

-We’ve ranked his six January signings at Liverpool from worst to best.
+We’ve ranked his seven January signings at Liverpool from worst to best.

 After suffering an injury crisis in defence, Liverpool made a surprise move to sign Davies from Preston North End in January 2021.